ARPOISE/ARpoise/unity/AndroidApp/README.md

 ![ARpoise Logo](/images/arpoise_logo_rgb-128.png)
 # ARpoise -Mobile- Client App

+## This folder is actually obsolete, use the Unity project folders instead.

 ## Overview
 The ARpoise Client App has been submitted to the Google Play Store and the Apple App Store.
 You do not need to build it yourself.